When people do good, they feel good.

 Not every employee will have the financial means to make a donation; however, employees who are in the position to donate can be rewarded for their financial contributions through donation matching.

-When an employee makes a donation, your organization will automatically match the amount they are giving (up to a certain limit), doubling how much the charity or nonprofit gets on the receiving end without searching for more donors or asking for larger donations.
+When an employee donates, your organization will automatically match the amount they are giving (up to a certain limit), doubling how much the charity or nonprofit gets on the receiving end.

 Rules for donation matching: